marcossilvestrini/learning-lpic-3-305-300/README.md

 Use this repository for get learning about LPIC-3 305-300 exam

 ### For up and down

+Switch a *Vagrantfile-topic-xxx* template and copy for a new file with name *Vagrantfile*

 ```sh
 cd vagrant && vagrant up